p-adic L-functions for unitary groups: Serre duality, complex conjugation, and anti-holomorphic forms

-We say that $\pi$ satisfies the {\it multiplicity one hypothesis for $\pi$} if: \begin{hyp}[Multiplicity one hypothesis] For any holomorphic cuspidal $\pi' \neq \pi$ of type $(\kap,K_r)$, $\lambda^p_{\pi'} \neq \lambda^p_{\pi}$. \end{hyp} This multiplicity one hypothesis for $\pi$ is expected to hold if $S=S(K^p)$ consists only of places that are split in $\CK/\CK^+$ (so no local $L$-packets) and if the base change of $\pi$ to ${\GL_n}_{/\CK}$ is cuspidal (so $\pi$ is not obtained by endoscopic transfer from a non-trivial elliptic endoscopic group of $G$).
-When $G$ is quasi-split this has been established by Mok \cite{mok}, and the general case has been proved under certain restrictive hypotheses and is being treated by Kaletha, M\'inguez, Shin, and White.
-We will generally assume that $\pi$ satisfies this multiplicity one hypothesis; this is not indispensable, but it simplifies some of the statements.
+This multiplicity one hypothesis for $\pi$ is expected to hold if $S=S(K^p)$ consists only of places that are split in $\CK/\CK^+$ (so all local $L$-packets are singletons) and if the base change of $\pi$ to ${\GL_n}_{/\CK}$ is cuspidal (so $\pi$ is not obtained by endoscopic transfer from a non-trivial elliptic endoscopic group of $G$).
+When $G$ is quasi-split multiplicity one has been established for the {\it unitary group} by Mok \cite{mok}, and the general case has been proved under certain restrictive hypotheses by Kaletha, M\'inguez, Shin, and White \cite{gangof4}.
+All this work is based in part on results that have been announced by Arthur but that have not yet appeared.